FAQs - Frequently Asked Questions

 2. Select “Student Section”, Area 2 – Transfer In – Select c.
 “Enrolment request after accepted transfer” and complete the enrolment procedure.

-The student can activate the transfer procedure from the 1st of August to the 31st of December.
+The student can activate the transfer procedure in the period indicated in the Call for application.

 • The student has to pay the fees and taxes related to the new Degree Programme and it is necessary to be in line with the previous payments (of the old programme), even if the student has already paid the enrolment tax in the other University;